openwisp/openwisp-docs/developer/gsoc-ideas-2021.rst

 **Measurable outcomes**:

 - Convert `lua-monitoring <https://github.com/openwisp/lua-monitoring>`_
-  into two OpenWRT packages:
+  into two OpenWrt packages:

       1. One package for the netjson-monitoring utility, which aims to simply return NetJSON DeviceMonitoring output
-      2. One package which provides the OpenWISP Monitoring deamon, which depends on netjson-monitoring and `openwisp-config
+      2. One package which provides the OpenWISP Monitoring daemon, which depends on netjson-monitoring and `openwisp-config
          <https://github.com/openwisp/openwisp-config>`_ (it takes the
          server information from the openwisp config file)

-- The ``netjson-monitoring.lua`` file is becoming too big,ç we have to split it over multiple files
+- The ``netjson-monitoring.lua`` file is becoming too big, we have to split it over multiple files
 - Each lua function used in the package shall be unit tested, the main cases should be covered, mocks should be used to simulate the different cases
 - Achieve at least 93% test coverage
-- The deamon shall ran by default every 5 minutes, but this interval shall be configurable
+- The daemon shall ran by default every 5 minutes, but this interval shall be configurable
-- If for some reason the deamon cannot communicate with the server (eg: internet connection is down), the daemon shall:
+- If for some reason the daemon cannot communicate with the server (e.g.: internet connection is down), the daemon shall:

       - check if there's enough RAM available, if not, stop, otherwise continue to the next point
-      - save the data in a new file stored in a subdirectory of ``/tmp/`` (which is stored in memory), the file should contain the date/time and the data (eg: the filename could be the datetime and its contents the data)
+      - save the data in a new file stored in a subdirectory of ``/tmp/`` (which is stored in memory), the file should contain the date/time and the data (e.g.: the filename could be the datetime and its contents the data)

 - When the daemon sends data to the server, if the HTTP request is